Beeamo/TemplateDiscordBot/README.md

 # Template Bot
 A discord.py template bot for anyone to use.
-It was created to stop myself from copy and pasting code from other bots to start a new one.
+It was created to stop me from copying/pasting code from my existing bots to start a new one.

 ## Contributing